 - If you've moved your entire user account with Mac's Migration Assistant or have cloned your system, the old computer's ID may be brought over to the new computer.
 You are not presented with the Adopt A Computer dialog if the .identity file is transferred.

 Make sure you move or restore your files to the computer.
 If files are not moved to the computer or restored to the computer before adopting, the CrashPlan app may mark the files as deleted.
 You then need to enable Display Deleted Files in order to restore files.

-- Install the CrashPlan app software on the new or newly rebuilt computer.
+- Install the CrashPlan app software on the new device.

-- Move or restore your files to the new or newly rebuilt computer.
+- Move or restore the user's files to the new device.

 - Sign into the console as an administrator.